themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 * Drying

 #### De-oxidise
 New plates generally don't need this step.
-Prep a bath of white vinegar a little baking soda and soak in  for 1-2 hours or as long as needed to get to bare copper.
+Prep a bath of white vinegar overnight or as long as needed to get to bare copper.
 Thoroughly rinse off vinegar with warm water.
+If you scrub the copper any discolouration will easily come off and be bright and shiny.
+I havent tried CLR (Cacium, Lime, Rust) maybe thats better.

 #### Hot caustic bath
 This step removes any organic material and prepares the copper for nano-coating.
 Simply place copper into a boiling bath (40-50C) of caustic soda for 20-30 minutes, or ...